dustlang/rust/src/bootstrap/README.md

       debuginfo/
       ...

-    # Location where the stage0 Cargo and Rust compiler are unpacked.
+    # Location where the stage0 Cargo and Dust compiler are unpacked.
 This
     # directory is purely an extracted and overlaid tarball of these two (done
     # by the bootstrapy python script).
 In theory the build system does not
     # modify anything under this directory afterwards.